IJSComplexMatter/cddm/doc/quickstart.rst

    >>> fft_iter = fromarrays((fft_array,))

-Again, notice the trailing comma.
+Again, notice the trailing comma, indicating a single-frame video.
+A dual-frame video iterator requires two equally-shaped numpy arrays in the data tuple.

 Auto-correlation
 ----------------

 Now that our video has been cropped, windowed, normalized, Fourier transformed, we can start calculating the correlation function.
 There are a few ways to calculate the correlation function (or image structure function) with the `cddm` package.
 Here we will do a standard auto-correlation analysis first, then we will do the multiple-tau approach, as this is the most efficient way to simultaneously obtain small delay and large delay time data.
 There is an in-memory version of the algorithm, working on numpy arrays and an out-of-memory version working on the video data iterable objects that we defined above in our previous examples.

+.. _`linear_analysis`:

 Linear analysis
 +++++++++++++++